hisr2024/BhriguWelt/backend/README.md

 The backend houses the deterministic Bhrigu Samhita calculation engine.
-It is a standard Python package (`bhriguwelt`) that exposes a CLI for generating horoscope, past-life, future-prediction, and matchmaking narratives.
+It is a standard Python package (`bhriguwelt`) that exposes a CLI for generating horoscope, past-life, future-prediction, matchmaking narratives, and Śaka calendar conversions for onboarding parity across devices.

 ## Structure